jrojas7/Clara-automation-framework/README.md

 8. We are hidding fetch/XHR requests.

-Note: Please, use "cypress": "12.14.0" in order to see Allure reports.
+Note 1: Please, use "cypress": "12.14.0" in order to see Allure reports.
 Something is wrong with the last versions.

+Note 2: In VSCode, in order to configure Cucumber, click "File > Preferences > Settings > Extensions > Cucumber Auto Complete Settings > Format Conf Override > Edit in settings.json" and add the following configuration:

+"cucumberautocomplete.strictGherkinCompletion": true,
+"cucumberautocomplete.steps": [
+"cypress/support/step_definitions/*.js"
+]

 Thanks.